 | Home | Ignition | Oil Filter | Crankcase | FWC - Mechanical | Propeller | Tensioner | Thermostat

-A NEW BRUSHLESS DC MOTOR DRIVEN PUMP IN ADDITION TO OUR ALREADY PROVEN JOHNSON PUMPS!
+A NEW BRUSHLESS DC MOTOR DRIVEN PUMP now makes FWC much more affordable!

 Diagram of Cooling System

 The existing mechanical pump remains the raw water pump.
 However, the pump discharge is re-routed to provide cold raw water to the new Heat Exchanger instead of to the engine block.
-The new centrifugal antifreeze pump circulates antifreeze through the block, manifold and Heat Exchanger.
+The new centrifugal antifreeze pump circulates antifreeze through the block, head, manifold and Heat Exchanger.
 Why an electric antifreeze pump?
 First and foremost, this pump can easily be mounted in any engine compartment.
 It mounts "in-line" and just needs to be below or inline with the Heat Exchanger outlet.
 Secondly, the electric pump consumes about 1/2 as much power as the mechanical pump.
-Per the manufacturer of the pump, estimated service life is over 5000 hours.
+Our own testing shows the pump consumes about 5.8 amps at 13.6 VDC.
+We have been operating a pump in a simulated A4 setup, with our electronic ignition system running at the same time, and it has not "skipped a beat yet."
+Thus far we have logged over 1060 hours, most of them at 13.6 VDC coming right off the ignition coil, the worst case scenario for "dirty power".
+Per the manufacturer of the pump, estimated service life is over 10000 hours.

 The single most important factor for long life of the typical pump motor is the voltage at which it operates.
-This is NOT the case with this Brushless DC pump.
-Utilizing PWM (Pulse Width Modulation) technology, the speed of the brushless motor remains constant with an input voltage ranging from 8 to 16VDC.
+This is NOT the case with this Brushless DC Pump.
+Utilizing a feature know as "Constant Power Consumption" the speed of this brushless motor remains constant with an input voltage ranging from 9 to 15VDC.
 For this reason there is no need to have a Ballast Resistor to manage the voltage level and no concern about overloading the motor with either too high or too low voltage.

 Heat Exchanger (Incl with all kits)